 The Tahoe Center for Environmental Sciences

 The Tahoe Center for Environmental Sciences actively integrates sustainability into the college community’s daily life.
-Sierra Nevada College and UC Davis have partnered on this LEED certified building containing spacious classrooms, laboratories, and offices, as well as the Tahoe Science Center.
-The center, a locus for research into solutions for the problems created by developmental pressures on fragile ecosystems, provides internship opportunities for SNC Tahoe science students.
+Sierra Nevada College and UC Davis have partnered on this LEED certified building containing spacious classrooms, laboratories, and offices.
+UC Davis’s Tahoe Science Center, a locus for research into solutions for the problems created by developmental pressures on fragile ecosystems, provides internship opportunities for SNC Tahoe science students.

 Patterson Dining Hall